ARTICLE

 In the center of the compass, there's the classic magnetized needle that, once aligned to the inner marking, points to the magnetic South of the construction.
 The compass is at the center of a plate, surrounded by several concentric rings with subdivisions (directions).
 At the same time, the plate is placed on another plate made of metal.

-The amount of rings goes from 3 to 40, since there are different types of compasses to focus on studies of greater or lesser complexity.
-But, in general terms, the more arch divisions, the greater the accuracy to describe small objects in small areas, since the compass might be even used to study every object's chi.
+The amount of rings goes from 3 to 40, since there're different types of compasses to focus on studies of greater or lesser complexity.
+But, in general terms, the more arch divisions, the greater the accuracy to describe small objects in small areas, since the compass may even be used to study every object's chi.
 From the center towards the periphery, these are just some of the rings:

-2 A ring of 24 orientations called Mountains, of 15° each; there are 3 Mountains for every trigram, so each spatial direction includes three ranks, for instance: NE belongs to Chen Thunder ☳ (EH) and Ken Mountain ☶ (LH), and extends over Mountains Chou (NE1), Ken (NE2) and Yin (NE3); the 24 directions are part of Chinese Astrology, and provide much more accuracy by relating other signifiers to ranks.
+2 A ring of 24 orientations called Mountains, of 15° each; there're 3 Mountains for each trigram, so each spatial direction includes three ranks, for example: NE belongs to Chen Thunder ☳ (EH) and Ken Mountain ☶ (LH), and extends over Chou (NE1), Ken (NE2) and Yin (NE3) Mountains; the 24 directions are part of Chinese Astrology, and provide much more accuracy by relating other signifiers to ranks.

 Each sign of the Zodiac belongs to a natural element.
-Monkey, Rooster and Dog are Metal; Pig, Rat and Ox are Water signs; Tiger, Rabbit and Dragon are Wood; Serpent, Horse and Goat are fire (Earth is the center of the zodiacal circle, and Feng Shui assigns it to the central area of locations).
-Each sign rules a year every 12 years, for instance: 2022 was Yang Water Tiger year, 2023 was Yin Water Rabbit, 2034 will be Yang Wood Tiger, and 2035 Yin Wood Rabbit.
+Monkey, Rooster and Dog are Metal; Pig, Rat and Ox are Water signs; Tiger, Rabbit and Dragon are Wood; Serpent, Horse and Goat are fire (Earth is the center of the zodiacal circle, and Feng Shui considers is the element of the central area of locations).
+Each sign rules a year every 12 years, for example: 2022 was Yang Water Tiger year, 2023 was Yin Water Rabbit, 2034 will be Yang Wood Tiger, and 2035 Yin Wood Rabbit.

-Yin-yang alternance, signs and trigrams are part of a sequence related to the 24 Mountains, for instance: rank N1 is Yang Water, N2 is Rat, N3 is Yin Water, NE1 is Ox, NE2 is Ken ☶, NE3 is Yang Wood, E1 is Tiger, E2 is Yin Wood, E3 is Rabbit, SE1 is Sun ☴ ...
-Elements are ordered as indicated by the productive cycle, and signs follow the order mentioned previously.
+Yin-yang alternance, signs and trigrams are part of a sequence related to the 24 Mountains, for example: rank N1 is Yang Water, N2 is Rat, N3 is Yin Water, NE1 is Ox, NE2 is Ken ☶, NE3 is Yang Wood, E1 is Tiger, E2 is Yin Wood, E3 is Rabbit, SE1 is Sun ☴ ...
+The elements are sequenced as indicated by the productive cycle, and the signs follow the order previously mentioned.

-3 A ring of 64 orientations, each one of them corresponding to one of I Ching's 64 hexagrams, and extended over 5° 37' 30"; there are 8 hexagrams for every trigram.
+3 A ring of 64 orientations, each one of them corresponding to one of I Ching 64 hexagrams, and extended over 5° 37' 30"; there're 8 hexagrams for every trigram.

 4 A ring of 384 orientations, each one of them corresponding to each line of the hexagrams (0° 16'), which allows calculations of greater accuracy, especifically for specific months.